gavinyork/zephyr3d/doc/markdown/scene.scenenode.haschild.md

 ## SceneNode.hasChild() method

-Check if given node is a direct child of the node
+Whether the given node is a direct child of this node.

 **Signature:**